luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 We infer that PyCharm should only be used when operations such as debugging and refactoring are necessary, i.e., for larger projects.
 Thus, we conclude that Jupyter is an optimal option for data processing using Python.
 It is a greener platform compared to PyCharm, and it also provides many useful features of an IDE.

 ## Limitations
 Comparison of Python environments is difficult as the usage of the various platforms is specific to the requirement.
 Depending on the use case, either of the options can be preferable.
 The readings are taken on a single computer with particular versions of the various softwares as mentioned above, making it difficult to generalize the results.
-Additionally, this experiment is done on the same code using only ```pandas``` transformations.
+Additionally, this experiment is done on the same code using only ```Pandas``` transformations.
 There is scope for a more diverse analysis with various libraries and operation to find the most energy-efficient environment. \
 In this experiment, we have not been able to separate the application startup energy consumption from the energy consumption of the actual execution of code.
 This is especially evident in the case of PyCharm.
 Steps have been taken to cut down the bias of external factors and background processes, but it is not possible to eliminate this bias.

 ## Future Work